Sunway Centre for Planetary Health

 sharifahzy@sunway.edu.my

 Husna is an Executive in Science Communications and Advocacy at the Sunway Centre for Planetary Health, where she skillfully translates complex science into compelling narratives.
-She also serves as the dedicated project lead for Ipoh Doughnut Economics, helping the city aim for that sweet spot of social and ecological well-being.
+She also leads the charge as the dedicated project lead for Ipoh Doughnut Economics, helping the city aim for that sweet spot of social and ecological well-being.
+Her foundation is solid, with a Bachelor's degree in Urban and Regional Planning and a Master of Science in Built Environment, focused on indicators for environmental resilience.
+Naturally, her current passions revolve around studies on healthy and sustainable cities and, of course, exploring anything and everything "Doughnut"!

 Alaa' Binti Zain Al-Aabideen